 \$

-2016 2017 2018 2019 2020 Thereafter 3,012 2,446 2,284 1,797 730 741
+2017 2018 2019 2020 2021 Thereafter 3,503 2,698 2,256 1,206 436 465

-11,010
+10,564

-In fiscal 2014, the Association entered into a contract to purchase land and building for \$10 million plus applicable taxes by April 26, 2016.
-The building will be converted subsequently for use as a YMCA Centre of Community.
+In fiscal 2012, the Association entered into a contract to purchase land and building for \$10 million plus applicable taxes through financing with Infrastructure Ontario.
+The Association took possession on April 15, 2016.

-In fiscal 2014, the Association entered into a contract with a private developer to sell the air rights on property that will include purchasing additional land from the developer to increase the occupied area.
-The developer will demolish an existing building and construct a condominium building that is anticipated to be completed in

-May 2017, which will include two floors allocated to the Association.
-The net cost to the Association will be approximately \$8.6 million.
-The Association will bear the cost of outfitting its occupied space.
+In fiscal 2014, the Association entered into a contract with a private developer to sell the air rights on a YMCA property that will include purchasing additional land from the developer to increase the occupied area.
+The developer will demolish an existing building and construct a condominium building that is anticipated to be completed in May 2017, which will include two floors allocated to the Association.
+The net cost to the Association will be approximately \$10.9 million.
+The Association will subsequently bear the cost of outfitting its occupied space.
+The expected completion date of the facility is July 2018.